Catalog Description

 Lecture Objectives:

-1. Describe and demonstrate the proper safe usage, application and maintenance of power hand tools and machinery related to cabinetry, carpentry and finish trim carpentry.
+1. Describe the proper safe usage, application and maintenance of power hand tools and machinery related to cabinetry, carpentry and finish trim carpentry.

-2. Describe and demonstrate installation methods of: Interior and exterior doors, window jamb and trims, closet packs, cabinet installs, wainscoting, stair trim and railings, base and ceiling trims and finished flooring applications.
+2. Describe installation methods of: Interior and exterior doors, window jamb and trims, closet packs, cabinet installs, wainscoting, stair trim and railings, base and ceiling trims and finished flooring applications.

 Laboratory Objectives: